Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 	}

 ### close()
 Use the `close` function to terminate a BLE client connection.
-The `onConnected` callback function is called when the client connection is opened.
 The `onDisconnected` callback function is called when the connection is closed.

 	onReady() {
 		this.allowed = ["11:22:33:44:55:66"];